rvola/wp-original-media-path/readme.txt

 Stable tag: 2.1.0
 License: GPLv2 or later

-Displays the fields to change the url and file upload
+Change the location for the uploads folder for WordPress

 == Description ==
-Wordpress has changed the media page, removing the two fields to define the location and the sub-field of media.
+WordPress has changed the media page, removing the two fields to define the location and the sub-field of media.
 There exists a constant wp-config.php, but it does not include sub-domains.
 Once activated, the plugin will add two values ​​in the database, you modify later.
 The plugin is not retroactive for images already uploaded.
-Follow the [installation instructions](https://wordpress.org/plugins/wp-original-media-path/#installation) to migrate your old images.
+Follow the [installation instructions](https://wordpress.org/plugins/wp-original-media-path/installation) to migrate your old images.

 * **This extension is not compatible with WordPress multisite.**
 * **Thank you to try to find the solution by yourself or on the forum.**
-* **The author of the plug-in is no after-sales service.**
+* **The author of the plugin is no after-sales service.**
 * **Most of the issues have already been addressed.**

 == Installation ==